GrHalbgott/Fossgis21-22_GroupProjectTRNK/README.md

 2. Specify the search area by zooming in with the mouse wheel
 3. Click on the three stripes to open the menue (upper right corner)
 4. Click on Counties (lvl=6)
-5. Hover over the region you want to see data from and write the red value it down
+5. Hover over the region you want to see data from and write down the red value

 ## How to run

 1.

+---

 ## Alternative Method: SCP